Creating and Running Vue.js Projects with ServBay

 /Applications/ServBay/www/servbay-vue-app/dist

-After saving, ServBay will configure its web server to directly serve the static files from this
+After saving, ServBay will configure its web server to directly serve the static files in the

 dist